relectric-car-team/website/content/gallery/_index.md

 ---
 title: "Gallery"
 date: 2019-05-12T12:14:34+06:00
-description: "This is meta description."
+description: "Photos of the team"
 ---